iMilnb/js2sh/README.md

-## JSON to shell variable converter
+## JSON to shell variables converter

 `js2sh` is a simple tool to convert _JSON_ data to shell variables.